The information below is for CURRENT Medicare clients. NEW Medicare clients should contact our office for an appointment to discuss options.

 BCBS, HealthPartners and Medica will offer Medicare ADVANTAGE and SUPPLEMENT plans in 2019.
-You will be allowed to enter any plan during the annual enrollment period (10/15 – 12/07).
+You will be allowed to enter ANY plan during the annual enrollment period (10/15 – 12/07).
 There are also other Advantage and/or Supplement plans available by UCare, Humana, UHC/AARP, Cigna etc.

 What do I need to do during the Annual Open Enrollment to have a plan for 2019?

 If your medical and drug plansare with the SAME insurer, you should have an AUTOMATIC ENROLLMENT offer into your insurer’s Advantage plan.
 You should review the plan offer (just as in past years) and if you do nothing, you will continue with your current insurer on their ADVANTAGE plan.

 If your medical and drug plan are with DIFFERENT insurers, you should receive anADVANTAGE plan offer from your medical insurer.
 HOWEVER, you will most likely need to contact them by phone or electronically to sign up for that plan.
 Please read their instructions this fall or contact us

-You should also look at co-pays, co-insurance and the out-of-pocket maximums.
+You should also look at premium, co-pays, co-insurance and the out-of-pocket maximums.
 Finally, be sure to look at the drug coverage for any changes.

 What if I don’t like the Advantage plan offer – or – what if my clinic is not in-network or my drugs are not covered?

-Be sure to let me know the non-network clinic name, drug issue or concern with the Advantage plan.
+Be sure to let us know the non-network clinic name, drug issue or concern with the Advantage plan.
 I will be happy to make a recommendation to another plan and help you with the paperwork.

 My insurer gave me a few choices – Advantage and Supplement.
 What are the differences?